shreynagrawal/SQL_project/README.md

 # SQL_project

-This is a SQL end to end project.
+This is a SQL end to end project to analyze online music store data